AliGenis/Kitchapp/group/Yılmaz_Sule_log.md

 I found some recipes for data.
 I tried to finish RecipeFragment class and its xml.

 ~ 21/12/2020 - 27/12/2020 ~
 I added the RecipeScreen and I updated the RecipeFragment class and their xml files.
+I added the recipes in the application one by one.
+I found some images and I edited them.